halfhp/androidplot/docs/xyplot.md

 Androidplot provides these step modes:

 ### Subdivide
-When using `BoundaryMode.SUBDIVIDE`, the graph is subdivided into the specified number of sections.
+When using `StepMode.SUBDIVIDE`, the graph is subdivided into the specified number of sections.

 ### IncrementByValue
-`BoundaryMode.INCREMENT_BY_VALUE` instructs Androidplot draw grid lines at the specified interval.
+`StepMode.INCREMENT_BY_VALUE` instructs Androidplot draw grid lines at the specified interval.
 This is the most commonly used modes as is produces an easy to read result.

 ### IncrementByPixels
-`BoundaryMode.INCREMENT_BY_PIXELS` behaves identically to `BoundaryMode.INCREMENT_BY_VALUE` except that the increment quantity is expressed in pixels.
+`StepMode.INCREMENT_BY_PIXELS` behaves identically to `StepMode.INCREMENT_BY_VALUE` except that the increment quantity is expressed in pixels.

 ## Domain & Range Labels